 Large or small, weddings involve tons of preparations.
-With so much already going on in everyday life already, all of these arrangements can soon become overwhelming for a bride planning her upcoming wedding.
+With so much already going on in everyday life, all of these arrangements can soon become overwhelming for a bride planning her upcoming wedding.

 Wedding stress isn’t pretty, and that’s why many brides turn to the expertise of a wedding planner.
-Here’s a step-by-step guide on how to search for these wedding professionals and how to hire the right one.
+Here’s a step-by-step guide on searching for these wedding professionals and hiring the right one.

 Step 1.
 Get an Idea of Budget Basics

-Before hiring a wedding planner, the first step for any bride is to determine where a wedding fits into the budget.
+Before hiring a wedding planner, any bride’s first step is determining where a wedding fits into the budget.
 This is where the bride, her fiancé, and possibly their parents need to come together to hash out the specifics.
 Who will pay for the wedding?
 How much can they or are they willing to spend?

 Step 2.
 Understand the Hiring Options